1. Home

 This section allows the user to create a new point layer in the Map Data Layers panel.
 New Points is the default point layer name, which can be changed by the user.
 The user can also add points to the existing point layer by using the Add points to existing point layer option.
 Note that the Add points to existing point layer option is only enabled when the user has already defined the point layer.

-Point Layer Details Section
+Point Layer Details section

 Point File Format Specifications

-In this section, the Point file format dropdown combo box is used to select the file format into which the survey points data are to be imported.
+The Point file format dropdown combo box is used to select the file format into which the survey points data are to be imported.
 The file needs to be in an ASCII text file format, with either commas, tabs, or spaces delineating the data fields contained within each row of the survey points file.

 The software will attempt to determine the selected survey points file format based on the file extension.
 However, the user can change the file format to be used after the file is selected.